LightReign/godaddy-ddns/README.md

 If there was a problem with connecting to the API an error will be reported to STDERR handy for capturing errors when run inside a cron.

-This script returns 0 on success and 1 on failure which can be handy.
+This script returns 0 on success and 1 on failure.

 ## Warranty
 This is free software and I offer no warranty whatsoever.